Unleash/unleash/website/docs/feature-flag-tutorials/python/implementing-feature-flags.md

 Leveraging feature flags allows developers to toggle new features on and off, whether you’re experimenting in your local environment, testing for QA purposes, or rolling out changes to users in production.
 Feature flags play a critical role in optimizing the entire software development lifecycle.
 With Unleash, an open-source feature flag service, you can use our tooling to implement feature flags into your application and release new features faster, strategically, and safely.
 But how can you do this in Python?

 [Flask Surveys Container App](https://github.com/pamelafox/flask-surveys-container-app) is an example Python application using [Flask](https://flask.palletsprojects.com/en/3.0.x/) and [SQLAlchemy](https://www.sqlalchemy.org/) to create and store surveys.
 Flask is a Python framework that provides out-of-the-box configurations to get the shell of a full-stack web application up and running, which includes [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) for building web page HTML templates served using Python routing.
-This sample app is containerized, meaning you won’t have to rely on your system’s configurations of different libraries and tools used to allow the app to run successfully.
-It’s wrapped in a Docker container that will install and run the app in isolation.
+This sample app runs in a Docker container.

 ![A screenshot of the Flask Surveys Container App](/img/python-tutorial-survey-example.png)

 In this tutorial, you will learn how to set up and use Python feature flags with Unleash.
-We will use the Flask Surveys container app to implement the feature flag solution, which will roll out a feature that allows users to delete surveys they create.
+We will use the Flask Surveys Container app to implement the feature flag solution, which will roll out a feature that allows users to delete surveys they create.

 At the end of this tutorial, you will be able to turn on the feature flag and activate a route that will remove surveys from the database.